SoumikBarua/Informd/README.md

 ## Tools we used

 We built it using VS Code.
 We also used the Expo platform to run the app, on simulator and physical devices.
+We also used Canva/Figma.
 Git was our version control system and GitHub was our team collaboration tool.

 ## Challenges we ran into